History of the Puerta del Sol: Post-War Period

-In 1950, the municipal architect Herrero de Palacios directs a renovation of the Puerta del Sol in order to renew the street furniture of the square.
+In 1950, the municipal architect Herrero de Palacios directs a renovation of the Puerta del Sol to renew the street furniture of the square.
 The political regime established by Franco watched over the area and prevented it from being a meeting place; it is for this reason that Luis Moya in 1962 states that "the political function of the Puerta del Sol ended in 1936 (...) it is now a discreet central square, with a circulation suited to its size, with gardens and fountains, with stores and offices...".

 There is a dispute between literary and urbanistic, which begins with Fernández de los Ríos stating that the Puerta del Sol has ceased to be the center of the Villa in favor of the Gran Vía.
 This dispute was taken to court because the "center" served as a reference in the calculation of distances for the installation of gas stations within a radius of fifteen kilometers of towns with more than fifty thousand inhabitants.
 Estaciones de Servicio San Fernando was the plaintiff.
 Finally, the Supreme Court, in a 1967 ruling by endorsement of the Madrid City Council, confirmed that the center of Madrid is the Puerta del Sol.

 Some of the streetcar lines passing through the center were dismantled, especially those running from Calle de Alcalá.
 This dismantling operation directed by the municipal architect Manuel Herrero de Palacios facilitated the traffic through Puerta del Sol.
 In 1950, a horizontal plaque was placed on the ground in front of the main door of the Edificio de Gobernación, representing the famous Kilometer Zero, the origin of the six radial roads leaving the Capital.
 It became a meeting place and meeting point.
 This geographical center was recalculated in 1978 and located again behind the Prado Museum.
 From the same period dates the measure of 635.50 meters above mean sea level in Alicante, a measure that serves to trace the changes in the meter.
 In the sixties it became fashionable to place a large illuminated Christmas tree in the center of the Plaza.
 In the renovation of the Purta (the mayor was Moreno Torres) in 1951 two twin fountains are placed, popularly known as "El dos de oros" or "Los ceniceros" ("The two of gold" or "The ashtrays"), both the work of Herrero de Palacios.